hugodiasg/vahid6i-microprocessor/README.md

 ### 16 Bits Microprocessor

-Here are the information about the FSM, RTL Diagram, layout and maximum clock frequency.
+Here are the information about the RTL Diagram, layout and maximum clock frequency.

-#### FSM

 #### RTL Diagram